 Vegan cowboy cookies are loaded with oats, coconut, chocolate chips, and pumpkin seeds!
-A wonderful vegan cookie for a snack or dessert.
+This chewy and flavorful cookie recipe is perfect for dunking in a glass of dairy free milk.

 Looking for more vegan cookies?
-Try these salted chocolate chip oatmeal cookies.
+Try these vegan soft batch chocolate chip cookies.

 Vegan Cowboy Cookies.